MichaelCade/90DaysOfDevOps/Days/day47.md

 ![](Images/Day47_Containers10.png)

 I have taken these instructions from this site from way back in 2017 DockerCon but they are still relevant today.
-However the rest of the walkthrough goes into Docker Swarm and I am not going to be looking into that here.
+However, the rest of the walkthrough goes into Docker Swarm and I am not going to be looking into that here.
 [Docker Networking - DockerCon 2017](https://github.com/docker/labs/tree/master/dockercon-us-2017/docker-networking)

 ### Securing your containers

 Containers provide a secure environment for your workloads vs a full server configuration.
-They offer the ability to break up your applications into much smaller, loosly coupled components each isolated from one another which helps resude the attack surface overall.
+They offer the ability to break up your applications into much smaller, loosely coupled components each isolated from one another which helps reduce the attack surface overall.

 But they are not immune from hackers that are looking to exploit systems.
 We still need to understand the security pitfalls of the technology and maintain best practices.

 ### Move away from root permission

 All of the containers we have deployed have been using the root permission to the process within your containers.
-Which means they have full administrative access to your container and host environments.
-Now for the purposes of walking through we knew these systems were not going to be up and running for long.
+This means they have full administrative access to your container and host environments.
+Now to walk through we knew these systems were not going to be up and running for long.
 But you saw how easy it was to get up and running.

-We can add a few steps to our process to enable non root users to be our preferred best practice.
+We can add a few steps to our process to enable non-root users to be our preferred best practice.
 When creating our dockerfile we can create user accounts.
 You can find this example also in the containers folder in the repository.

 ```
 # Use the official Ubuntu 18.04 as base